Rock 'n' Roll History for

 June 10

-The Beatles' "Sgt Peppers Lonely Hearts Club Band" started a 23 week run at #1 on the UK album chart.
-The LP also topped the Billboard Hot 200 chart for 15 weeks, won the Grammy Award for Album of the Year and would eventually sell over 30 million copies world wide.
+The Beatles' "Sgt Peppers Lonely Hearts Club Band" started a twenty-three week run at #1 on the UK album chart.
+The LP also topped the Billboard Hot 200 chart for fifteen weeks, won the Grammy Award for Album of the Year, and would eventually sell over thirty million copies worldwide.
 Ringo Starr would later comment: "a bunch of songs and you stick two bits of 'Pepper' on it and it's a concept album.
 It worked because we said it worked."

 June 10